-Bike Glendhu is currently pedal-only.
-But our trail gurus have build the ups to be super cruisy, so with a basic level of fitness you’ll be fine!
-If anything changes we’ll be sure to let you know.
-Or try out one of our Whyte E-150 S e-bikes!
-You can get a pass & 4 hour rental for $100 right here!
+Bike Glendhu is primarily pedal.
+Our trail gurus have built the ups to be super cruisy, so with a basic level of fitness you’ll be fine!

 We sure do.
 We have trails suitable for capable first timers right through to pros.
 All our trails are clearly sign-posted, so please read the signs and play within your limits – see our ‘Code of Conduct’ here

 If you want to try one out, visit our rentals team.
 We also have e-bikes for rent that are a good time.
 Explore more with less puff or just simply do more laps!

 If you’re cruising around our green trails then half helmets are fine, but if you feel safer in a full face then by all means please wear one.
 We don’t have them available to rent however, so you’ll need to bring your own.